alex-apezera/FlowLab/README.md

 * Initial conditions:

 $$
-\mathbf{V}=0,\qquad T=T_0,
+\mathbf{V}=0,\qquad T=T_x,
 $$

-  where $T_0$ is a constant temperature, or a linear temperature distribution from $T_{\max}$ to $T_{\min}$.
-On a selected section of a hot wall, the temperature may also be specified as a constant value.
+  where $T_x$ is a constant temperature, or a linear temperature distribution from $T_{\max}$ to $T_{\min}$.
+On a selected section of a hot wall, the velocity may also be specified as a constant value.

 * Boundary conditions:

-  the no-slip condition is applied on all walls, except for the sections used to model an inflow and an outflow.
-A constant temperature or a heat flux is specified on the left and right boundaries.
-Adiabatic conditions are applied to the horizontal walls.
+ the no-slip condition at all boundaries (except for sections with forced convection involving injection and free outflow); constant temperature or heat flux at the left and right boundaries, and adiabatic conditions at the horizontal walls.

 * Reference temperature for β calculations: